25 May 2015

 Food poisoning

 Vitold Polonsky was married twice.
-His first wife was the Maly Theatre actress Vera Nikolaevna Pashennaya, who became a National Artist of the USSR, a State Laureate and Lenin Prize winner.
+His first wife was the Maly Theatre actress Vera Nikolaevna Pashennaya, who became a National Artist of the USSR, a State Laureate and a Lenin Prize winner.
 They had one daughter, Irina Polonskaya.

 His second wife was Maly Theatre actress Olga Gladkova.
 They had one daughter, Veronika Polonskaya, who also became an actress.